 World-leading institutions.
 Remote courses.
 Bangladeshi scholars.

-Curriculum sourced from twelve leading universities, combined with the FTCB Local Lab on Bangladesh regulation.
-Every scholar receives one combined credential — the FTCB Badge plus the originating University Certificate.
+Courses have been selected from twelve world-leading universities and are delivered remotely, combined with the FTCB Local Lab on Bangladesh regulation.
+Every scholar earns one combined credential — the FTCB Badge plus the originating University Certificate.
 Affordability is delivered through ScholarPASS Foundation.

 FTCB Global FinTech Education Access — World-leading institutions, remote FinTech courses, partnered with ScholarPASS Foundation